How does local government work?

 Sometimes an electorate and a ward is almost the same area.
 Sometimes there are 2 local board in a ward.
 Sometimes a ward and a local board area are the same.

-A word on the politics of local govt.
+A word on the politics

 When someone says they want to keep the politics out, they are almost never independent.
+What is often being suggested is that they want to keep party politics out and get their politics in.

 What do politics have to do with me? explains it better than I ever could in just under a minute.

-The point of spelling this out, is to remind you that the job of your elected representative is to represent YOUR interests.
+the job of your elected representative is to represent YOUR interests.

 At a table filled with other people representing the interests of the people who elected them.